bunkerity/bunkerweb/docs/security-tuning.md

 - modsec-crs : before the OWASP Core Rule Set is loaded
 - modsec : after the OWASP Core Rule Set is loaded (also used if CRS is not loaded)
+- crs-plugins-before : before the CRS plugins are loaded
+- crs-plugins-after : after the CRS plugins are loaded

 For example, you can add a custom configuration with type `modsec-crs` to add CRS exclusions :